FelixOnline/v2/content/articles/2011-11-17-now-not-then-jcq.md

  - comment
 ---

-This week I’m going back straight back to the UK post-punk/hardcore scene by way of a review of the debut full-length album of __The James Cleaver Quintet__ (JCQ), _That Was Then, This Is Now._ Nearly two years ago the JCQ released their first and only EP _Ten Stages of a Make Up_ to massive critical acclaim.
+This week I’m going back straight back to the UK post-punk/hardcore scene by way of a review of the debut full-length album of The James Cleaver Quintet (JCQ), _That Was Then, This Is Now._ Nearly two years ago the JCQ released their first and only EP _Ten Stages of a Make Up_ to massive critical acclaim.
 Fans have been eagerly awaiting another release and on Halloween this year, they were given what they wanted.

-If you read my review of __&U&I__’s album _Light Bearer_ two weeks ago then you will know that I like my music one way and one way only: mental. _That Was Then, This Is Now_ fits perfectly into this category.
+If you read my review of &U&I’s album _Light Bearer_ two weeks ago then you will know that I like my music one way and one way only: mental. _That Was Then, This Is Now_ fits perfectly into this category.
 The album opens with a track titled ‘Golfing Pros, Bitches and Hoes’.
 This track starts off with an eerie tune, reminiscent of something you would hear at a fairground, but after only 15 seconds, shit gets real.

 Their sound is completely unique, if I could describe it in any way it would be a divine combination of garage post-punk and hardcore.
 Punkcore?
 Garage post-hunk?
 No, that’s too weird.
 Sounds like a lost member of the Village People.
 But listen to the album and you’ll know what I mean.